e6a5/hieptran.me/content/quotes.md

 > "Learn to sell, learn to build.
 If you can do both, you will be unstoppable."
 > — Naval Ravikant

+> "I think a life properly lived is just learn, learn, learn all the time."
+> — Charlie Munger

 > "If you can't explain something in simple terms, you don't understand it well enough."
 > — Richard Feynman